stgm/scientific-programming-1/40 Weather/10 Dataprocessing/20 Sensor.md

 ![](KaartAmsterdamKlein.png)

-The sensor data is available in the file `CarRideData.csv` and can be downloaded via the following link:
+The sensor data is available in the file `AutoRitData.csv` and can be downloaded via the following link:

 <http://www.nikhef.nl/~ivov/Python/SensorData/AutoRitData.csv>